-As the fourth annual Night Market season kicks off on Friday, May 12, organizers reflect on the positive impacts of the event’s growth.
+As the Night Market rolls into its fourth season, organizers reflect on the positive impacts of the event’s growth.

 When I was asked to participate in the first Night Market in 2013, I wasn’t sure what to expect.
 Once I learned more about the event, however, I was flattered that someone like me—a publisher of small independent magazines (“zines”) and organizer of The Kentucky Fried Zine Fest—would be invited to hawk my wares at such a unique neighborhood street festival.
 I asked a few friends, who are also organizers of KFZ, as we call it, to join me.